 You might be thinking “Why are you going to tell me 3 reasons NOT to start a homestead?”.
 I’ve been thinking a lot about how great this lifestyle is for me.
 I’ve also been thinking how not-so-great this lifestyle would be for some people.
-Throughout The Green Acre Homestead blog, I try to be consistent and honest with my experiences and opinions – especially since I’m relatively new to the lifestyle myself (2.5 years in and loving it!).
-With saying that, I thought I’d touch on a few different things you should think about before diving head first into starting your homestead.
+I try to be consistent and honest with my experiences and opinions.
+Especially since I’m relatively new to the lifestyle myself (2.5 years in and loving it!).
+With saying that, I thought I’d touch on a few different things you should think about before starting your homestead.

 1 of 3 Reasons Not To Start a Homestead: DO YOU REALLY HATE A DAILY ROUTINE?

-Honestly, if you really hate doing the same thing every day, that’s fine, but it might be a reason why you should not start a homestead.
+If you hate doing the same thing every day you should not start a homestead.
 Why?:

 Every morning I wake up and feed my two pups (Hank and Loretta) and our cat Pete.
-I look for duck eggs in the yard, feed the ducks, go to the “slop shed” where I grow my fodder and ferment my chicken feed and fill a bucket of both; give that feed to the chickens and walk back to the shed.
-Then I drain my fodder seed I soaked overnight, add it to a new tray, mist the other trays, prepare a new batch of fodder seed to soak, back slop the fermented feed and close the shed.
+I look for duck eggs in the yard, feed the ducks, go to the “slop shed”.
+Next, I fill a bucket full of chicken feed and fodder; give that feed to the chickens and walk back to the shed.
+Then I drain my soaked fodder seed and add it to a new tray.
+The trays are misted and a new batch of fodder seed is prepared to soak.
 I feed and water the rabbits and then water and weed all 17 gardens.

 Every single evening as the sun begins to fall I feed Hank, Loretta, and Pete dinner.
-I swing by the slop shed again for an evening treat of mixed seed for the chooks and quackers, head to the hen house to feed said seed to my feathered friends and pick up the chicken eggs.
-I then return the mixed seed scoop back to the shed and mist the barley fodder and stir the fermented feed.
+I swing by the slop shed again for an evening treat of mixed seed for the chooks and quackers.
+Off to the hen house to feed said seed to my feathered friends and pick up the chicken eggs!
+I return the mixed seed scoop back to the shed and mist the barley fodder and stir the fermented feed.